ESubrado/EdgeAnalyticsDashboard/README.md

 - Once all is set, press send.
 The new entry should also be available in the dashboard.

 ## TO DOS:
-- Mobile view responsive feature is on development.
-Need to add a placeholder to inform users that development is in progress.
 - Additional performace update: Server paging to data fetched for table.
-This is also work in progress.

 ---